WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 Puppies like to chew, it’s just a fact of dog life.

-Even though your puppy's excessive chewing might be annoying or frustrating to you, as long as you are patient and work with your Shih Tzu, the behavior can be corrected.
+Even though your puppy's excessive chewing might be annoying or frustrating to you, as long as you are patient, use basic commands, and work with your Shih Tzu, the behavior can be corrected.

 The critical thing to remember is to stop your dog's bad habits as soon as possible, both for your puppy's safety and for your sanity.